Emergency Medical Services Program

 The Emergency Medical Services – Paramedic program prepares competent entry-level paramedics for work in various EMS capacities.

 This 71-credit hour paramedic, AAS degree program is designed to be completed in 12 months after acceptance.
 The paramedic AAS program begins in the Fall semester by taking our EMT 1500 class along with general education classes that fulfill the AAS degree requirements.
-After succesfully completing the EMT 1500 course, students can sit the for the National Registry psychomotor and cognitive exams.
-Once students pass the Naitonal Registry exams, they can enter the workforce to gain EMT experience over the next year while continuing their required courses to satisfy the paramedic AAS degree requirements.
+After successfully completing the EMT 1500 course, students are eligible to sit for the NREMT exams.
+Once students successfully complete the NREMT exams, they are eligible to enter the workforce to gain EMT experience over the next year while continuing their required courses to satisfy the paramedic AAS degree requirements.

 The paramedic portion of the AAS program begins in January, runs through the spring, summer, and fall semesters, and graduates in December.
 Students must take the courses in sequence.

-Prerequisites for entry into the paramedic portion of the AAS program includes a current EMT State certification or licensure, or NREMT certificatino and employment as an EMT in EMS for at least one year in a prehospital capacity.
+Prerequisites for entry into the paramedic portion of the AAS program includes a current EMT State certification or licensure, or NREMT certification and employment as an EMT for at least one year in a clinical or prehospital capacity.

 The paramedic AAS program is limited to 20 students, with each new class starting in January.
-The applicatino period is from August 1 through September 30, for the following year.
+The application period is from Aug.
+1 through Sept.
+30, for the following year.
 Prospective students must also apply and be accepted to LCCC.

 What can I do with this degree?